kim-marcel/basic_neural_network/README.md

 ```
 mvn package
 ```
-In ```/target/archive-tmp``` two jar-files will be generated.
+In the directory ```/target``` of the project two jar-files will be generated.
 One with all the dependencies included and one without.

 ## Use the library